AdobeDocs/campaign-web.en/help/v8/email/dark-mode.md

 <!--The dark mode final rendering depends on the recipient's email client.
 It is not possible to guarantee that your email will look the same in dark mode across all devices.-->

-Before using dark mode in the [!DNL Journey Optimizer] Email Designer, it is crucial to understand how the main email clients handle it.
+Before using dark mode in the [!DNL Adobe Campaign] Email Designer, it is crucial to understand how the main email clients handle it.
 There are three cases to distinguish:

 <!--
 * Check out the list of [email clients supporting dark mode](https://www.caniemail.com/search/?s=dark){target="_blank"}